cobiwave/simplefolio/README.md

 ### About Section

 - On `<img>` tag, fill the `src` property with your profile picture, your picture must be located inside `assets/` folder.
-- On `<p>` tag with class-name `.about-wrapper__info-text`, include information about you, I recommend to use 2 paragraphs in order to work well and a maximum of 3 paragraphs.
+- On `<p>` tag with class-name `.about-wrapper__info-text`, include information about yourself.
+I recommend to use 2 paragraphs in order to work well and a maximum of 3 paragraphs.
 - On last `<a>` tag, include your resume url on `href` property.

 ```html